 Play the team game

-In my experience firms are always stressing, either because they have too much client work, or not enough client work.
-As a consequence, everyone always maintains that they are really busy (and this is normally the case).
-People who ‘don’t take one for the team’, or are seen to not be ‘mucking in’, can start to get peoples’ backs up.
+In my experience, firms are always stressed because they have too much client work or not enough client work.
+Consequently, everyone always maintains that they are really busy (and this is normally the case).
+People who ‘don’t take one for the team’ or are seen to not be ‘mucking in’ can start to get peoples’ backs up.
 No one is asking you to become a doormat, but do make sure that you are seen to be playing the team game.

 Look after your team

-As you get more and more senior in a firm, you need to have people willing to work for you.
+As you become more senior in a firm, you need to have people willing to work for you.
 I have heard cases where people have been turned down for partner because of their poor relationships with the level below them.
-Remember you need the juniors on your side, just as much as they need you on their side.
-Regularly schedule in some 1:2:1 time with the people you have working on your clients.
-These conversations are not just about client work, expand the conversation to see how you can help them with their agenda.
+Remember, you need the juniors on your side just as much as they need you on their side.
+Regularly schedule some 1:2:1 time with the people you have working on your clients.
+These conversations are not just about client work; expand the conversation to see how you can help them with their agenda.